 3. Ease of implementation

 Bank deposits often require managing relationships with multiple banks to diversify large cash balances, which can complicate cash management operations.
 This diversification strategy is necessary to minimise exposure to any single bank, especially given the collapse of SVB, the fate of Credit Suisse and the concurrent regional bank crisis experienced during 2023.
 Counterparty risk due diligence adds another layer of complexity, requiring ongoing monitoring and assessments of each bank’s financial health.
-Additionally, executing specific instructions across several banks can lead to increased operational workload and risk of errors.
+Additionally, not all treasury teams have access to a deposit placing platform resulting in the need to execute specific instructions across several banks, which can lead to increased operational workload and risk of errors.

-MMFs on the other hand, offer a more streamlined implementation.
+MMFs, on the other hand, offer a more streamlined implementation.
 MMFs require only a single transaction to gain exposure to a diversified portfolio of investments, significantly reducing operational burden.
-Multiple methods for implementation such as sweep accounts and online portals provide flexibility and convenience, allowing cash managers to easily integrate MMFs into their existing systems.
 This not only saves time and reduces operational risk but also simplifies the management of large cash balances that would have to be spread out across banks were they to be deposited.
 With MMFs, ongoing maintenance is minimal.
-The money fund managers handle investment decisions and diversification that in turn frees up cash management professionals to focus on other important aspects of their firm’s broader financial strategy.
+The money fund managers handle investment decisions and diversification, which in turn frees up cash management professionals to focus on other important aspects of their firm’s broader financial strategy.

 4. Fees